Please fill out the form below and we will be in touch soon.

 They ignore traffic signs and signals.
 Everyone has attempted to speed through an intersection to “beat” a light before it turns red, but if a driver does this as a pedestrian is attempting to cross, serious injuries can and do occur.

 They get distracted.
-Florida is full of distracting sights and vistas that can pull any driver’s focus away from the road, but even on local streets that are away from all the action pedestrians get hit.
+Florida is full of distracting sights and vistas that can pull any driver’s focus away from the road, but even on local streets, away from all the action, pedestrians get hit.
 Why?
 Take your pick.
 Smartphones are a huge problem, especially with younger drivers, but even something as simple as a driver talking to a passenger can cause a distraction that leads to an accident.

 They drink and drive.
 People come here to relax, let loose, and party.
 When individuals drink and get behind the wheel, it is a recipe for disaster.
-This is especially true for pedestrians who are not protected by being inside of another car.
+This is especially true for pedestrians not protected by being inside another car.

 They speed.
-Drivers going too fast on our roadways is an epidemic that can and does lead to all kinds of problems, but it is particularly deadly when pedestrians get hit by a fast-moving vehicle because the force of the impact (and, thus, the physical damage that they suffer) goes up astronomically with even a small increase in speed.
+Drivers going too fast on our roadways is an epidemic that can lead to many problems.
+Still, it is particularly deadly when pedestrians get hit by a fast-moving vehicle because the force of the impact (and, thus, the physical damage that they suffer) goes up astronomically with even a small increase in speed.

 They do not stop for school buses.
 This is a problem that is worth singling out in our area because the people most likely to become victims of a pedestrian accident are kids and the elderly.
 If your child is hit by a vehicle because it refuses to stop for a school bus, you deserve compensation – and they need to be held liable.

-Our attorneys at the Law Firm of Andrew Winston have successfully handled a wide variety of cases involving pedestrian accidents and have earned millions in compensation for our clients.
-This is not the type of case where any lawyer can simply step in and do a good job, so you want to make sure that the person you hire understands pedestrian accident law in our state backwards and forwards.
+Our attorneys at The Winston Law Firm have successfully handled various cases involving pedestrian accidents and have earned millions in compensation for our clients.
+This is not the type of case where any lawyer can step in and do a good job, so you want to ensure that the person you hire understands pedestrian accident law in our state, both backward and forward.

 You also want someone that you trust to fight for your best interests.
-While no amount of money is ever going to bring back a loved one or erase the trauma that you have to go through when you suffer a serious injury, it is vital that you get what you need to move forward.
+While no amount of money is ever going to bring back a loved one or erase the trauma that you have to go through when you suffer a severe injury, you must get what you need to move forward.

-When you hire an Andrew Winston attorney to pursue your case, we will do our utmost to make sure the you receive the compensation that you need to not only cover medical expenses, but get back on track to return to as much of a normal life as possible.
-We excel at resolving cases without trial, but will never take a lowball offer to avoid going to court.
+When you hire The Winston Law Firm to pursue your case, we will do our utmost to ensure that you receive the compensation you need to cover medical expenses and get back on track to return to as much of everyday life as possible.
+We excel at resolving cases without trial but will never take a lowball offer to avoid going to court.

 If you are interested in learning more, contact us for a free consultation by filling out our short online form or giving us a call: